-There you go, that was the detailed article on how to register and open a new CRA My Account – Both Personal and Business Account.
+There you go, that was the detailed article on how to register and open a new CRA My Account – Both Personal and Business accounts.

 I really hope this article was helpful to you.
 I’ve mentioned everything in detail – just so that it’s useful to one and all.

-By now you should be familiar with how to create and access your CRA My Account and logging in to see your benefits and other useful CRA features!
+By now you should be familiar with how to create and access your CRA My Account and log in to see your benefits and other useful CRA features!

 Top 10 Popular Posts Of All Time